Gary Allen Srery: Early life

-Early Criminal History
+Early criminal history

 Srery's criminal record in the United States is extensive, particularly for violent and sexual offenses.
 While little is documented about Srery's early life, his criminal history in the United States shows he was involved in multiple sexual offences starting in the 1960s.
 His early criminal activity included a series of convictions for sexual assaults, starting with a forcible rape conviction in 1965.
 Over the next several years, he faced additional charges including kidnapping, sexual perversion, and burglary.
 In 1966, Srery was classified as a "mentally disordered sex offender" by the State of California, resulting in his commitment to mental health custody.

 Despite periods of incarceration, Srery continued to face legal issues throughout the 1960s and early 1970s.
 In 1969, he was charged with rape in Los Angeles, though he was acquitted.
 Additional charges for drug possession later led to a stint in San Quentin prison.
 By 1973, he was charged with both kidnapping and sodomy in Oregon, but was again acquitted.

 In 1974, Srery attacked a woman who was hitchhiking in the San Fernando Valley and sexually assaulted her in his car.
 Subsequently, he was caught by the police, and faced a rape charge in Los Angeles but was released on bail.
 Shortly after, he failed to appear in court and fled the United States, reportedly crossing into Canada illegally.
 The lack of digital records and limited cross-border data-sharing at the time allowed him to remain illegally in Canada.
 While in Canada, Srery lived as a drifter, primarily residing in Alberta and British Columbia, and worked in casual or under-the-table jobs, often as a cook or a salesman.
-Srery’s mobility, use of aliases, switches of vehicles and an ever-changing appearance allowed him to avoid scrutiny from law enforcement during his time in Canada.
+Srery's mobility, use of aliases, switches of vehicles and an ever-changing appearance allowed him to avoid scrutiny from law enforcement during his time in Canada.